 - Business registration validation: Cross-checking against official business registries

-These verification steps create barriers to entry for spammers while building trust with legitimate users.
-Web Directory and other quality-focused directories have been at the forefront of implementing comprehensive verification systems to maintain listing integrity.
+These steps raise the barrier for spammers while building trust with legitimate users.
+Web Directory and other quality-focused directories have led the way in building thorough verification systems to keep listings honest.

-Modern spam detection algorithms look for suspicious patterns that may indicate fraudulent activity:
+Modern spam detection algorithms look for suspicious patterns that may point to fraud:

 - Multiple listings created from the same IP address